-Note: If you are a non-national or a CARICOM national, ensure you also read our Acquiring a Barbados Work Permit page for information about fulfilling Immigration requirements in relation to working in Barbados, prior to commencing any employment here on the island.
+Note: If you are a non-national or a CARICOM national, ensure you also read our Acquiring a Barbados Work Permit page for information about fulfilling Immigration requirements about working in Barbados, before commencing any employment here on the island.

 Where do I start?

-Job postings are most commonly listed in Barbados’ two leading newspapers:
+You can find job postings in Barbados’ two leading newspapers:

 — The Nation (www.nationnews.com)